openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-secureElement.md

 // Initialize seSession before using it.

 try {
-    // change the aid value for open channel. seSession.openBasicChannel(aidArray).then((data) => {
+    // Change the AID value for the channel to open. seSession.openBasicChannel(aidArray).then((data) => {
         seChannel = data;
     }).catch((error : BusinessError)=> {